simonfoxe/search-everything-wp-plugin/search-everything/readme.txt

 = It *still* doesn't work =

-Please stop by our support at the [Support page](http://wordpress.org/support/plugin/search-everything)
+Please open a new support topic at our [Support page](http://wordpress.org/support/plugin/search-everything)

 = What Translations are included? =